HaiboLi99/HaiboLi99.github.io/_pages/home.md

 ### Welcome!

 I am currently a Research Fellow in <a href='https://ms.unimelb.edu.au/' target='_blank'>School of Mathematics and Statistics, University of Melbourne<a>, working on applied and computational mathematics.
 I completed my Ph.D. in Mathematics from <a href='https://www.tsinghua.edu.cn/en/' target='_blank'>Tsinghua University<a>, China, in 2021.
+See <a href='https://mathgenealogy.org/id.php?id=273430' target='_blank'>Haibo Li<a> at the <a href='https://en.wikipedia.org/wiki/Mathematics_Genealogy_Project' target='_blank'>Mathematics Genealogy Project.<a>

 ### Research